Lusubilo-sys/UBER-STOCK-TREND-ANALYSIS-DASHBOARD/README.md

 <br/>
 **Goal** - ```To track Uber Stock Performance in 2020```.<br/>
 <br/>
-**Context** – The Serenity Day Spa management was preparing a new marketing campaign and wanted some insight into the best segmentation strategy.
-Historical data usually provides an accurate base for forecasting so with their current database I designed a customer analysis dashboard to enable them to view their revenue generation by different segments.
-Each chart on the dashboard was linked so could be used as a filter for the other charts.
-This enabled the client to be view how each customer attribute related to another and draw conclusions. <br/>
+**Context** – Ulendo is a mobility service provider similar to Uber, operating in Zambia.
+The company requested an overview of Uber stock price movements over a period of one year, 2020.
+The Uber Stock Trend Analysis dashboard did just that, I used a candlestick chart to enable them to see day by day movements and a dual axis bar and line graph for monthly movements.
+The line graph gives the percentage changes between the open and close prices, while the adjusted closing price and sales volume.
+The candlestick chart acts as a filter for all three graphs enabling both daily and monthly tracking for optimum use. <br/>
 <br/>
 **Developed in** <br/>
 <br/>